 Heather's apartment, and both of our cars, suffered no damage.

-By midnight, road crews had gotten the tree out of the road, and we were able to leave.
+By midnight, road crews had removed the oak, and we were able to leave.
 When we reached my apartment, I had six messages on my answering machine.
 My parents had been trying to call.
 Even though it was now nearly 1:00 in the morning, Mom answered right away when I called back.
 My parents weren't the least bit upset about my calling at that hour.

 After spending a nearly sleepless night in my apartment, we returned to Haysville Tuesday morning.
 For the first time, we saw the damage in the light of day.
-Every house on her block had been damaged, except Heather's apartment.
+Every house the entire length of her street had been damaged, except Heather's apartment.
 Debris was scattered through everyone's yards.
 A metal beam had been dropped in Heather's landlady's yard.
 It had a light switch attached near the center.
 We have no idea which building it might have come from.

 But when we walked one block to the west, we saw a whole new level of destruction.
 Not a house on the street was left standing.
 There were walls and there were roofs, but they were not connected to each other.
 There was nothing even vaguely resembling a complete building.